Be sure to click "Playlist" to view our full video library.

 - And many more!

-To learn more about the many volunteer opportunities available, please register to attend one of our two-hour orientation sessions.
+To learn more about the many volunteer opportunities available, please view orientation sessions below in order to determine which two-hour session to attend.

 1. Can you follow our mission to extend the healing ministry of Christ to children and their families?